ertgl/django-xformula/README.md

   primary key.
 - Otherwise, expressions fall back to standard Python rules.

-This allows a formula to be used both as a database test query and as a Python test expression.
-For example, it becomes especially useful for cases like filtering GraphQL subscription data.
+This makes it possible to use a formula both as a database query and as a Python expression.
+It is particularly useful in scenarios such as filtering data in GraphQL subscriptions, etc.

 #### Zero Built-in Variables by Default